Michal-Turbanski/GraphQLArticle/README.md

 As you can see we can fetch one particular movie.
 We added id to our `query` and next we passed it to movie function.
 In the `Variables` section below we defined (as a JSON object) what `id` we want to get.

 Try to fetch one review and author as well to train this new feature.

+## Nested data
+Now we can move to the most powerful and sophisticated feature in GraphQL which is relationships between our data.